Waking Up Dehydrated and Thirsty

 Ever feel like you're more dehydrated when you wake up in the morning?
-When sleeping, we stop taking in water (obviously - who drinks in their sleep!?).
-We still lose water though: through the skin as sweat, through moisture when we breathe, in our faeces, and through the making of urine.
+When sleeping, we stop drinking water (obviously - who drinks in their sleep?!).
+We are still losing water though: through the skin as sweat, through moisture when we breathe, and through the making of urine in the kidneys.
 This means that we net lose water while we sleep, so we get dehydrated at night.
 Dehydration can lead to fatigue, which could lend some explanation as to why you always feel so tired when you wake up!

 When your brain senses that you’re low on water, it releases a hormone called ADH (antidiuretic hormone).
 This tells your kidneys to absorb more water back into the body, rather than making urine.
 It also makes you feel thirsty to get you to drink more water.